Mac0227/AM-Final/README.md

 AM Final Project Results no outliers DT.ipynb - Decision Tree with outliers removed

 AM Final Project - Correlations, descriptive statistics and box plots for data

+Andrew Part 2 V.2.docx - Report of research and link to the data referenced in the ipynb/pdf files